-Today, we’re going to explore what black hat SEO is, the damage it can do to your business, and how you can make sure that your SEO falls on the right side of Google’s guidelines.
+Today, we will explore what black hat SEO is, the damage it can do to your business, and how you can ensure that your SEO falls on the right side of Google’s guidelines.

 What is black hat SEO?

 Black hat SEO is the name given to a range of SEO practices that go against search engine guidelines.
-Businesses that use these strategies seek to ‘game’ the system and boost their rankings, rather than creating quality content that appeals to users and lifts their ranking organically.
+Businesses that use these strategies seek to ‘game’ the system and boost their rankings rather than creating quality content that organically appeals to users and lifts their ranking.

 Black hat vs. white hat SEO

-The terms ‘black hat’ and ‘white hat’ date back to the age of Westerns, when actors would wear different coloured hats to signify their role in the story: black hats for the villains, and white hats for the heroes.
+The terms ‘black hat’ and ‘white hat’ date back to the age of Westerns, when actors would wear different colored hats to signify their role in the story: black hats for the villains and white hats for the heroes.

 Translating this to the digital marketing sphere, white hat SEO is all about improving your site in accordance with search engines’ rules and guidelines.
-This includes things like improving your page speed and navigation, making your site mobile-friendly and creating relevant, high-quality content.
-With white hat SEO, results may be slower but you will see steady improvements as time goes on and gain better long-term ROI.
+This includes improving your page speed and navigation, making your site mobile-friendly, and creating relevant, high-quality content.
+With white hat SEO, results may be slower, but you will see steady improvements as time goes on and gain better long-term ROI.

-Black hat SEO, on the other hand, delivers fast results with great risk.
-Search engines like Google treat any violations of their guidelines very seriously and will punish accordingly.
+On the other hand, Black hat SEO delivers fast results with significant risk.
+Search engines like Google treat any violations of their guidelines very seriously and will punish them accordingly.
 Some of the consequences of penalties include: